-Trip attenuation (where project traffic finds destinations within a road segment) should seldom need to be considered.
+Trip attenuation (where project traffic finds destinations within a road segment) should seldom be considered.
 In most cases, the separation of project traffic among different turning movements at an intersection at the end of a significantly impacted road segment will tend to quickly reduce the amount of project traffic on subsequent segments below the significance threshold.

-If attenuation is proposed it needs to be justified either by a travel demand model select zone analysis or by data (eg. Trip length frequency distributions for all trip types) to support the degree of attenuation proposed.
+If attenuation is proposed it needs to be justified by either:

+- a.
+Travel demand model select zone analysis; or - b.
+Use of trip length frequency distributions (for all trip types).